The Ultimate Guide to Camera Shops in Hong Kong

 Sunrise Professional Photofinishing (for film)

-My absolute favourite camera store in Hong Kong.
-It's a very small store, with only modest range of cameras, but the prices are very good and the service from the owners is excellent.
+My absolute favorite camera store in Hong Kong.
+It's a very small store, with a modest range of old film cameras, but the prices are very good and the service from the owners is excellent.
 Like a lot of independent dealers, you can run off a tester roll of film first before fully committing to a purchase.
 As Sunrise have their own lab, you can get a tester roll developed in 15 minutes so you'll know if the camera is a dud or not.
 I can highly recommend checking out Sunrise Photo.
-Their website also lists current items for sale which is great:

 or google "東昇專業沖印" for map directions

-They are especially well known for their studio equipment, and also stock some specialist brand items from Really Right Stuff, Phase One & Schneider.
+They are especially well known for studio lighting equipment, and also stock some specialist brand items from Really Right Stuff, Phase One & Schneider.

 12/F, Kimberley House 35 Kimberley Road, Tsim Sha Tsui

-If you are looking to purchase here however, I would haggle immensely and insist on a trial run with a roll of film.
-Most items here are grossly overpriced, not to mention they have probably been sitting on the shelf for years!
+If you are looking to purchase here, I would haggle immensely and insist on a trial run with a roll of film.
+Most items here are grossly overpriced, not to mention have probably been sitting on the shelf for years!

 Champagne Court - 16 Kimberly Road, (Take MTR exit B1)

-One must visit area is Apliu Street in Sham Shui Po.
-Aside from street vendors selling old cameras (which i would probably avoid), there are about four or five stores which sell cheap Chinese produced camera accessories.
+Finally, one must visit area is Apliu Street in Sham Shui Po.
+Aside from a couple of street vendors selling old cameras (which I would probably avoid), there are two shops close by on Apliu st, mostly dealing in cheap Chinese produced camera accessories.

-My most visited store is "Fulidat Electronics".
-I just love this place for getting cheap strobist gear.
-Lights, light stands, tripods, bags, flashes, reflectors, soft boxes, stepping rings, body caps, filters, lens hoods, you name it!
-It's worth a visit just to get some cheap gear like wireless remotes or backup body caps.
-You will find this store just past the McDonalds on Apliu St.
+If you are looking for LED lights, light stands, tripods, bags, flashes, reflectors, softboxes, stepping rings, body caps, filters, lens hoods, you name it!
+It's worth a visit just to get some cheap gear like wireless remotes or backup body caps and cleaning clothes.

 Dot Well - 44 Carnarvon Road, Tsim Sha Tsui